-Now is the time to eat your seasonal winter greens and I was considering the cauliflower the other day.
+January /February is the time to eat your seasonal winter greens and I was considering the cauliflower the other day.
 I decided that a cauliflower is a beautiful thing.
 The way it's put together really is quite marvellous.
 Puffs of cloudy white florets, many symmetrically formed into a brain-like structures of little trees, all encased in a hand shaped green shell of equally nutritious stems and leaves.
 But I digress...
-The cauliflower is one of the brassica family, which also includes broccoli, cabbage, kale, Brussels sprouts, collard greens, Savoy cabbage, kohlrabi.
-So what's so great about the brassicas?
+The cauliflower is one of the brassica family (good old cabbages to you and me), which also includes broccoli, cabbage, kale, Brussels sprouts, collard greens, Savoy cabbage, kohlrabi.
+So what's so great about brassicas?

 These super greens are particularly high in vitamins A (immune system, vision, healthy skin), C (healing, healthy skin, blood vessels and bones) and E (immune system, healthy skin and vision).
+In fact, they contain more essential Vits like and C than almost any other fruit or vegetable!
 They are also high in folate (B9) which is essential for the formation of red blood cells and healthy vascular, and potassium, which plays a huge part in sending all those electrical signals around body which get stuff done.
 Calcium is also a surprisingly high constituent of brassica vegetables which makes them a very good choice for vegans who won't be getting their calcium from dairy.

 If that wasn't enough to encourage you to make them a regular part of your diet, they are also high antioxidants which means they help us prevent degenerative diseases.
 Brassicas also contain plenty of fibre - good for our gut health, which impacts our digestion, our immune system and our mental well-being.